Getting Started with Linode

 - lowercase and uppercase case letters

 - punctuation characters

-Connecting to Your Linode
+Connect to Your Linode via SSH

 Communicating with your Linode is usually done using the secure shell (SSH) protocol.
-SSH encrypts all of the data transferred between the SSH client application on your computer and the Linode, including passwords and other sensitive information.
+SSH encrypts all of the data transferred between the client application on your computer and the Linode, including passwords and other sensitive information.
 There are SSH clients available for every operating system.

 - Linux: You can use a terminal window, regardless of desktop environment or window manager.

 - macOS: Terminal.app comes pre-installed and can be launched from Spotlight or Launchpad.

 - Windows: There is no native SSH client but you can use a free and open source application called PuTTY.